Audience, Tone, & Style

-When you write, you’re not just sharing ideas — you’re also choosing how to say them.
+When you write, you’re not just sharing ideas — you’re also choosing how to say them, and you’re choosing who will read them.
 That’s where tone, style, and audience come in.
 These three elements help shape your writing and ensure it fits the situation and the readers.

 Your audience is the person (or group) who will read your writing.
 Knowing your audience helps you decide what words, examples, and explanations to use.